yournextstore/new.store/docs/new-store-prd.md

 **Areas for Further Investigation:**
 - Test the prompt with diverse inputs and refine it to ensure consistent, valid JSON outputs, including useful and correctly formatted image placeholder URLs suitable for the vector search matching process.
 - Evaluate the effectiveness and performance of the in-memory vector search implementation for matching AI descriptions (from placeholders) to library descriptions.

+## External resources

+- https://yns.app/admin/ai-test - UI (textbox input) for testing the JSON representation of a store.
+- https://yns.app/admin/ai-test/schema.json - JSON schema for the store's JSON representation.
+- https://yns.app/admin/ai-test/store.json - a dump of JSON object representing a store currently in the YourNextStore database.